highras/rtm-server-sdk-go/doc_en/RTC.md

 If the **callback** parameter ** does not exist**, it is a **synchronization** request, returning the current number of people in the room and error information.
 If the **callback** parameter **exists**, it is an **asynchronous** request, and the real number of people in the room will be returned through callback.

-### func (client *RTMServerClient) AdminCommand(roomId int64, uids []int64, command int32, rest ...interface{}) error

-	func (client *RTMServerClient) AdminCommand(roomId int64, uids []int64, command int32, rest ...interface{}) error

-Room manager operation

-The acceptable parameters are:

-+ `uids []int64`

-	List of user ids operated

-+ `command int32`

-	Operation type: 0 grant administrator rights, 1 deprive administrator rights, 2 prohibit sending audio data, 3 allow sending audio data, 4 prohibit sending video data, 5 allow sending video data, 6 turn off others’ microphones, 7 turn off others’ cameras

-+ `timeout time.Duration`

-	Request timed out.
-	When the timeout parameter is missing or the timeout parameter is 0, the configuration of the RTM Server Client instance will be adopted.
-	If the RTM Server Client instance is not configured, the corresponding configuration of fpnn.Config will be adopted.

-+ `callback func (errorCode int, errInfo string)`

-	Asynchronous callback function.

-If the **callback** parameter ** does not exist**, it is a **synchronization** request.
-If the **callback** parameter **exists**, it is an **asynchronous** request.